lottekoblens/foodchecker/README.md

 `git clone https://github.com/lottekoblens/foodchecker.git`

+2. Use live server or open the index.html file in the browser to use the application.

 <!-- Add a link to your live demo in Github Pages 🌐-->

 <!-- ☝️ replace this description with a description of your own work -->